2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 Step 9 - Submission
 ------

-Please send an email to sibanez@stanford.edu and stollman@stanford.edu with a link to your team's fork of the P4-NetFPGA repository.
+Please send an email to changhoon.kim@stanford.edu, jepsen@stanford.edu, and amallery@stanford.edu with a link to your team's fork of the <TBD> repository.

 That's all for now!